kylemcparland/lighthouse-web-notes/README.md

 Whenever you make an object you always use CONST
 - It will always be an object, you are just now free to add/remove keys/values into it

-Because objects are not a primitive value, they can be

 When you create a "copy" of an object using obj2 = obj1, you are NOT creating a copy, you're creating a pointer.
 - Same thing applies to arrays